Phonics and Reading Blog

-2. The non-slavery States were in a very heated discussion with the slave holding States.
-The latter insisted on a representation strictly according to the number of inhabitants, whether they were slaves or free persons.
+2. The State Representatives were in a very heated discussion over this issue.
+Their arguing almost destroyed the Union, before it was even created.
 It was the Slave states that wanted slaves counted (as whole persons…free or not).
 But the non-slave States wanted representation according to the number of free persons.
 The latter did not want any slave counted.
 Non-slave states argued that if you can count your slaves, we can count our horses.

 - So the former version would have given the slave holding States a big advantage, and encouraged more slavery.
 By simply importing more slaves, a State could have easily increased their representation, and power in the House Of Representatives.
 The disagreement was so volatile that it nearly ended the creation of the Constitution of these United States.
 Delegates were ready to walk out.

 Why the word slavery is not in the Constitution: